Godzilla (Monsterverse): Design

 Throughout Legendary Pictures' productions, Godzilla has retained a mostly consistent design.
-Each new director has made slight alterations to the design to suit their ideas, which includes altering the dorsal plates and, at times, giving Godzilla a new form; Godzilla has had a Burning, Energized, and Evolved form.
+Each new director has made slight alterations to the design to suit their ideas, which includes altering the dorsal plates and, at times, giving Godzilla an empowered form; Godzilla has had a Burning, Energized, and Evolved form.

 For Godzilla (2014), producer Thomas Tull was adamant about keeping Godzilla's design consistent with the Toho version, stating, "We had to make triply sure we got it right.
 Godzilla had to look like Godzilla.
 Period."
 In February 2014, Legendary debuted the final design of their Godzilla on the cover of Empire.
 Director Gareth Edwards and the design group reviewed all previous incarnations of Godzilla's design for inspiration.
 Gareth Edwards stated, "The way I tried to view it was to imagine Godzilla was a real creature and someone from Toho saw him in the 1950s and ran back to the studio to make a movie about the creature and was trying their best to remember it and draw it.
 And in our film you get to see him for real."
 He went on to say that his Godzilla remains true to the original in all aspects.
 Gareth Edwards also stressed that, "It was important to me that this felt like a Toho Godzilla" and concluded by wishing, "I'd love ours (Godzilla) to be considered as part of the Toho group."

 Gareth Edwards feared that a rounded appearance would make Godzilla look "cutesy" like a Muppet, and had the design team sharpen and straighten Godzilla's face and body to avert rounded proportions.
 Various sources inspired Godzilla's design: the eyes were modeled after the Skeksis from The Dark Crystal, komodo dragons and birds of prey influenced the hands and regal bearings, and gills were added to explain Godzilla's underwater capabilities.
 Filmmaker and Motion capture expert Andy Serkis provided consultation on the film's motion capture sequences in order to "control the souls" of the creatures.
 Serkis stated that the film's performance capture had already been filmed before he was approached.